grantpauker/psearch/README.md

 # psearch
 A program to navigate your project folder <br />
 Requirements: <br />
   Please specify your project folder and backup executable in the psearch file.
-The backup executable can be obtained from https://github.com/ruwix/project-backup<br />
+For the backup executable, I recommend using https://transfer.sh/<br />
   To run, instead of typing "./psearch", use ". ./psearch", so that it will run in the current bash session <br />
   To add autocompletion and an alias for psearch, run the command:
   ```